DianaNites/parts/README.md

 # Parts, a GPT partition manager

-Read and create GPT tables/partitions in pure Rust.
+Read, create, and manipulate GPT tables/partitions in pure Rust.

 ## Usage

 NOTE: Please don't use this, it's new, WIP, and untested.
 Back up your data, or only use it on virtual disks.

+The code is well documented but unpolished, and the API is unstable.

 ## Features